-Hi, everybody, and welcome to endpoint Nigma.
+Hi, everybody, and welcome to Endpoint Enigma.
 I'm your host, Hank Schless.
-And today we're going to be taking a look into the future a bit by discussing with a couple of aspects of healthcare will look like in the age of 5g.
-Today, we're very happy to be joined by Mike Murray, who is the CEO at scope, security, and actually former CFO of lookout.
+And today we're going to be taking a look into the future a bit by discussing what a couple of aspects of healthcare will look like in the age of 5G.
+Today, we're very happy to be joined by Mike Murray, who is the CEO at Scope Security and actually former CSO of Lookout.
 So it's great to have you back, Mike.
 Great to be reconnected and really excited to have this conversation with you.
 Well, welcome to the show.

 Mike Murray 00:33

-It's great to be here, man, it's it's so cool to be able to come back on the lookout podcasts and contribute to a prior life and still be part of the family.
+It's great to be here, man.
+It's so cool to be able to come back on the Lookout podcasts and contribute to a prior life and still be part of the family.